CNH Tours - Cultural and Natural Heritage Tours Galapagos

 PM: PLAYA NEGRA

-All other cruise ships travel back south after sailing to Genovesa; the Samba is the only one heading west-northwest.
+Almost all other cruise ships travel back south after sailing to Genovesa; the Samba is one of only two that head west-northwest.
 The Galapagos National Park Service has granted us the rare opportunity to visit Marchena's magical shorelines to snorkel, dinghy ride and kayak.
 The forbidding endless and untouched lava flows, where only scientists are allowed, has no fresh water and very little precious soil.
 The island's serenity is awakened by the murmur and surge of the Pacific swells and musical argument of the castaway sea lions.
 Punta Mejía is one of the best sites in the Archipelago to snorkel.
 The calm and clear deep blue water of the northwest coast, and the dark hostile topography of the location give the sensation of witnessing the beginning of our planet and its underwater world.
 Apart from great fish diversity, when we snorkel, we often see rays, reef sharks and sea turtles.

 Navigating southwest for 45 minutes to Playa Negra is always an exciting experience.
 We've often been delighted during this transit by the play of bottle nosed dolphins, other cetaceans or feeding frenzies.
 After an early afternoon snorkel around a recently formed lava grotto where marine iguanas feed, we will start a 5 to 6 hour sail to the west.
 As we get further away from the island the sea floor changes dramatically and we enter deep water, an oceanic drop-off.
 The Cromwell current, which arrives from the west from the very deep waters, brings many nutrients to the surface, contributing to an outburst of marine life.
 As a result, there are positive effects throughout the marine food chain and we have a good record of spotting whales and other ocean wanderers on this navigation.
 Whales or dolphins are never a guaranteed, but we will we do our best to find them (we'll need your help!).
 If we do spot whales, we'll see what we can do to get a better view.